beakbahama/log/docs/stress.md

 Classifications like complex PTSD and DTD are part of a broader and growing consensus that acknowledges how daily interpersonal relationships, from a very young age, significantly contribute to stress damage.
 This perspective has deep roots, with pioneering thinkers like Alice Miller emphasizing the central role of child rearing in shaping a broad spectrum of human behavioral issues—from interpersonal conflicts to extreme behaviors such as initiating wars or engaging in serial criminality.
 Her work highlighted the profound impact of childhood experiences on adult psychological outcomes, well before the formalization of terms like complex PTSD and DTD.

-This evolving perspective challenges us to extend our understanding beyond these traditional frameworks to explore how early interactions set the stage for later psychological and interpersonal difficulties.
-In doing so, we build upon the foundational insights of earlier human efforts and integrate contemporary research into the complex interplay of trauma, childhood development, and adult mental health.
+This evolving perspective of chilhood stress guides us to explore how early interactions set the stage for later psychological and interpersonal difficulties.

 ## Beyond Labels: Understanding and Healing